 - 1 tsp Stevia Extract

-- In a medium-sized bowl, whisk together the oat flour, sorghum flour and baking powder.
+- In a small bowl, whisk together the oat flour, sorghum flour, baking powder and xanthan gum.